-Site Assessment Proforma l

-General information

-Site Reference / name BA NS117 7
+Site Reference / name BA NS117

-Site Address (or brief description of broad location) Site X, Ca aldbec Hill
+Site Address (or brief description of broad location) Site X, Caldbec Hill

-Current use Agricultur e (crops)
+Current use Agriculture (crops)

-Proposed use Residenti al
+Proposed use Residential

 Gross area (Ha) Total area of the site in hectares 1.63

 SHLAA site reference (if applicable) N/A

-Method of site identification (e.g. proposed by landowner etc.) Battle Tov vn Council
+Method of site identification (e.g. proposed by landowner etc.) Battle Town Council

-Context

-Is the site: Greenfield: land (farmland, or open sphas not previously been developed) pace, that Greenfield Brownfield Mixture Unknown

-Brownfield: Previously developed land or was occupied by a permanent struc- including the curtilage of the develope and any associated infrastructure. cture, ✓

-Site planning history Have there been any previous applica development on this land?
-What was outcome?
-None relevant on the Rother plann ing application search
+Is the site: Greenfield: land (farmland, or open space, that has not previously been developed) Greenfield Brownfield Mixture Unknown Brownfield: Previously developed land which is or was occupied by a permanent structure, including the curtilage of the developed land and any associated infrastructure. ✓ Site planning history Have there been any previous applications for development on this land?
+What was the outcome?
+None relevant on the Rother planning application search search